dluo96/ml/README.md

-# Language modelling
+# Machine Learning

-This repo contains code related to language modelling.
+This repo is a collection of ML concepts I have implemented in PyTorch to enhance my understanding.
+It contains a lot of fundamentals that I believe are key to first principles thinking in ML.

 ### Character-level generative language models and datasets